 Tip 10: Do you promote your website … wherever you are?

 When you do events do you promote your website too?
-Your visitors might not yet be ready to buy from you, so make sure that you hand out promotional material with your website so that they can shop online afterwards.
+Your visitors might not yet be ready to buy from you, so make sure that you hand out promotional material with your website details or a QR code so that they can shop online afterwards.

 Do you send invites out for events?
-Make sure again that your website is included, as they might not be able to attend.
+Make sure again that your website is included, as the recipient’s might not be able to attend.

-Is your website includes on all your social media introductions?
-Social media is key to drive traffic and if somebody likes what they see on your Instagram or Pinterest feed then make sure that they can find your website easily.
+Is your website details included on all your social media bios and profiles?
+Social media is a key way to drive traffic and if somebody likes what they see on your Instagram or TikTok feed then make sure that they can find your website easily.

 Is your website address on your price list or included in your email signature?